ipuhakka/BetAI/Documentation/BetAI.md

 If any of the parameters described in Master are given as part of *args[]*, that value overwrites the value from *defaults.json*.

-1. On creating a new save, new folder named *filename* is created, and inside it a file *values.json* is created.
+1. On creating a new save, new folder named *filename* is created, and inside it, a file *values.json* and a folder gen_data is created.

+Done.

 2. *values.json* has values from *BetAI\Files\defaults.json*, unless any variable is given a value as parameter.
 That value is then written into *values.json*.

+Done.

+#### Reporting data
+1. Each generation of nodes is written as json file with name genX.json, where X is the current generation.
+-Done.